hansemannn/titanium-firebase-analytics/README.md

 # Firebase Analytics - Titanium Module
 Use the native Firebase SDK in Axway Titanium.
 This repository is part of the [Titanium Firebase](https://github.com/hansemannn/titanium-firebase) project.

-⚠️ This module already comply to the EU General Data Protection Regulation ([GDPR](https://www.eugdpr.org/)) regulation already.
+⚠️ This module complies to the EU General Data Protection Regulation ([GDPR](https://www.eugdpr.org/)) regulation already.
 Use the `enabled` property to enable or disable Analytics and `resetAnalyticsData()` to make Cambridge Analytica angry 😙.

+# Supporting this effort

+The whole Firebase support in Titanium is developed and maintained by the community (`@hansemannn` and `@m1ga`).
+To keep this project maintained and be able to use the latest Firebase SDK's, please see the "Sponsor" button of this repository, thank you!

 ## Requirements
 - [x] The [Firebase Core](https://github.com/hansemannn/titanium-firebase-core) module